openvinotoolkit/open_model_zoo/models/intel/smartlab-action-recognition-0001/README.md

 | Accuracy on the DSI1867                        | TODO               |
 | Source framework                               | PyTorch\*          |

-## Encoder model specification
+## Encoder models specification

-The smartlab-action-recognition-encoder-0001 is a Mobilenet-V2 like backbone with convolutional encoder part of the action recognition.
+The smartlab-action-recognition-0001-encoder-* have Mobilenet-V2 like backbone with convolutional encoder part of the action recognition.

-To use both top-view and side-view features, there are two similar models called: `smartlab-action-recognition-0001-encoder-side` and `smartlab-action-recognition-0001-encoder-top`, which have the same strcuture but different weights.
+There are two models called: `smartlab-action-recognition-0001-encoder-side` and `smartlab-action-recognition-0001-encoder-top`, which have the same strcuture but different weights.

 | Metric  | Value |
 | ------- | ----- |